rccyx/osyx/README.md

 Weather?
 I'd have to set up an API.
 Plus, I have my phone right next to me, and even if not, I can just feel the weather.

 Why would I have a calendar in my tray?
 I use Google Calendar.
-Why would I have some random GUI that doesn't even link to my Google account?
+Why would I have some random GUI that doesn't even link to anything?
 Can you book meetings on it?
 No. So `app cal` Google calendar launches as a native app.

 The way these events are set is using idempotent scripts.
 All encapsulated scripts or programs that can be applied or destroyed.

 Usually, to set these things up, you'd have to do step 1, step 2, step 3.
 Do this in systemd, do that here, copy this, etc. Manual editing/wiring.

-Here, you either apply or destroy, like Terraform.
+Here, you either apply or destroy, just like Terraform.

-A random notification flashing, a changing percentage on a battery indicator, or an accidental mouse click can shatter my focus.

 My philosophy here is basically, if something can be a command, it should be a command.

 I called it Jarvis because my vision is that I can finally ditch the keyboard for redundant work, and don't have to think about how to use a computer.
-The computer just bends to my thoughts instantly.
+The computer just bends to human thoughts instantly.

 ```text
 Hey Jarvis, connect to Oslo.